How to write a eulogy

 Despite what well-meaning friends or family might tell you there are no "right" ways to grieve.
-And neither are there "right" stages which everyone must pass through.
+And neither are there "right" stages which everyone must pass through in a "right" sequence.

 We are unique therefore our experience of grief is unique.
-We may not progress tidily from this stage to that and, collect our lives back ready to be fully lived once we pass through the last one.
+We may not progress tidily from this stage to that and, collect our lives back ready to be fully lived once we pass through, the last one.

 Grieving is a zig, zag, slip, sliding journey.